Understanding blood pressure

 We know that we should eat a healthy diet, reduce salt intake, keep active and drink alcohol in moderation to maintain a healthy weight and general good health.
 However, when we look at measuring our heart health, more than one in five adults worldwide1 have raised blood pressure.
 Understanding your blood pressure and what is considered a ‘normal’ level will help you to make the right lifestyle choices for a healthier heart, and a healthier you.

 The higher your blood pressure is, the higher your risk of health problems in the future.
 High blood pressure puts extra strain on your arteries and on your heart, which over time will cause your arteries to become thicker and less flexible, ultimately narrowing them.
 Narrow arteries are more prone to blood clots which can lead to serious heart problems, such as heart attack, stroke, and kidney disease.

 Tracking your blood pressure regularly will give you a clear indication of your health, and it is easy to do with many at home blood pressure monitors available.

 Know Your Reading: What is Normal?

-Once you’ve gotten into the habit of regularly measuring your blood pressure, you need to understand the readings.
-Here are a breakdown blood pressure (mmHg) measurements at home and what they mean.
+Once you have gotten into the habit of regularly measuring your blood pressure, you need to understand the readings.
+Here is a breakdown of blood pressure (mmHg) measurements at home and what they mean.2

 One thing to bear in mind is that blood pressure constantly changes throughout the day.
 It rises sharply in the early morning and declines during the late morning.
 Blood pressure rises again in the afternoon and finally drops to a low level at night.
 It may also vary over a short period of time.